inrupt/typescript-sdk-tools/packages/internal-playwright-helpers/README.md

 Add the function import as needed.

 ```
-import { loginAndAccept } from "@inrupt/internal-playwright-helpers"
+import { loginAndAllow } from "@inrupt/internal-playwright-helpers"
 ```

-Then add in calls to the functions such as `loginAndAccept` to your test files.
+Then add in calls to the functions such as `loginAndAllow` to your test files.